 By Siobhan Davies and David Hinton

-This new film had its world premiere at the International Film Festival, Rotterdam in January 13 and will be screened in a further five international cities this spring.
-Further dates will be announced soon.
+This new film had its world premiere at the International Film Festival, Rotterdam in January and has been screened internationally throughout the year.
+Future screening dates are announced regularly on our website.

 By Siobhan Davies